Queer Playwriting Award Info & Registration

 Presented by Midsumma Festival and Gasworks Arts Park.

-Midsumma and Gasworks present up to four new play readings each year, selected from a large pool of entrants.
-There will be one winner who will receive ongoing support and development with a view to becoming a full-scale work to be presented in Midsumma Festival 2023 or beyond.
+Midsumma and Gasworks present new play readings each year, selected from a large pool of entrants.
+There will be one winner who will receive ongoing support and development with a view to becoming a full-scale work to be presented in Midsumma Festival 2024 or beyond.

-A one-night event is held during Midsumma Festival to give you a chance to experience the finalist's entries in 15-minute excerpts, meet the creators and have your say to help select the Queer Playwriting Award Showcase favourite (the Showcase will be held on Tuesday 25 Jan 2022).
+The showcase event is held during Midsumma Festival to give you a chance to experience the finalist's entries in 15-minute excerpts, meet the creators and have your say to help select the Queer Playwriting Award Showcase favourite.
 Your vote and feedback as an audience member will be heard.

 Creators of new or developing works of theatre are invited to submit their proposals for consideration by a panel of supportive industry professionals.
 If you have an idea for a show, a completed script, or anything in between, we want to hear from you.